imdavidv/python-for-accounting/bank-reconciliation-example1/README.md

-# Bank Reconcilitaiton With Two Excel Files
+# Bank Reconciliaiton With Two Excel Files

 ###### I used the Purchasing.PurchasingOrderHeader table from the AdventureWorks2017 database from microsoft.
 ###### I modified the purchase order to represent a check number and exported to an excel file called 'BankRec_example.xlsx'